innoobijr/adjointschool-24-cp/submission.md

 substitutions.
 The idea here is to associate each pair of overlapping redex rules with a more general cases of an overlap from which other cases can be generated.
-In literature this is exactly where *critical pairs*.
+In literature this is exactly where *critical pairs* play a role.

-The key idea behind critical pairs is the following: all overlapping redexes can be treated as substitution instances of some generate pattern.
+The key idea behind critical pairs is the following: all overlapping redexes can be treated as substitution instances of some general pattern.
 Using our definition of confluence given in Section
 <a href="#" data-reference-type="ref" data-reference="">5</a> on
 abstract rewriting systems: a TRS is confluent if all of its critical